-For more information, refer to the Guides PRESENTATION AND INSTALLATION OF NETASQ PRODUCTS U SERIES - S Models or PRESENTATION AND INSTALLATION OF STORMSHIELD NETWORK PRODUCTS SN Range, available in your private area, under the section Documentation.
+For more information, refer to the Guides PRESENTATION AND INSTALLATION OF NETASQ PRODUCTS U SERIES - S Models or PRESENTATION AND INSTALLATION OF STORMSHIELD NETWORK PRODUCTS SN Range, available on the Stormshield Technical Documentation website.

 Activity Reports

 These reports are displayed in the form of bar graphs or pie charts and offer four time scales: the last hour, day, week or month.
 These time ranges are calculated in relation to the firewall's date and time settings.